raihanwebmaster/raihanwebmaster/README.md

 - 🥅 2021 Goals: TypeScript, Next.js, Redux
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about react or any MERN related stuff
+- 💬 Ask me about React or any MERN related stuff
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I love to Explore the world